I Wake Up Screaming: Music

-The film's score contained "Over the Rainbow" and the theme from the 1931 film Street Scene, written by Alfred Newman.
+The film's score, supervised by Cyril J. Mockridge, contained "Over the Rainbow" (better associated with wholesome MGM musicals) and the familiar theme from the 1931 film Street Scene, written by Alfred Newman.
 Also heard in the background is "These Are the Things I Love", written by Harold Barlow and Lewis Harris, which became a popular ballad during the big-band era.

+Radio adaptation

+An adaptation of the film was broadcast on the Hollywood Star Time radio program on July 27, 1946.
+Brian Donlevy starred in the episode.
+Milton Geiger adapted the story for radio.